-Freddy Krueger's frightened teens have nothing to compare with my most recent ‘Nightmare on Parkinson's Street!’.
+Freddy Krueger's frightened teens have nothing to compare with my most recent Nightmare on Parkinson's Street!
 The disfigured "midnight mangler" who visits unsuspecting teens managed to surreptitiously sneak inside my bedroom and crawl next to me in the wee hours of a recent morning.

 Instantly he settled from the disturbance playing inside his mind.
-The house was quite once again as I settled back to sleep when suddenly screamed a "MUTHA F**@kR!!" and he lurched over only to grab my left arm above the wrist, violently squeeze, and begin to jerk, tug and wrestle me in bed, pulling me under him.
+The house was quiet once again as I settled back to sleep when suddenly screamed a "MUTHA F**@kR!!" and he lurched over only to grab my left arm above the wrist, violently squeeze, and begin to jerk, tug and wrestle me in bed, pulling me under him.
 As his free hand began to roll into a striking fist, I realized in fear "I'm in trouble!"

-About to be tousled beneath a dreaming husband and buried beneath him in our bed for an impending fist fight, I struggled to release my arm and wake him from the attacker he was desperately fighting as his nightmare suddenly became mine too!
+About to be tousled beneath a dreaming husband and buried beneath him in our bed for an impending fistfight, I struggled to release my arm and wake him from the attacker he was desperately fighting as his nightmare suddenly became mine too!

 When morning finally came, we were both exhausted.

-My husband was diagnosed with PD ten years ago.
-Together, we talk about the progression of not just the physical symptoms but also the cognitive craziness as well.
+My husband was diagnosed with PD 10 years ago.
+Together, we talk about the progression of not just the physical symptoms but also the cognitive issues as well.
 Way back in 2008 when Dan was diagnosed, I was a busy caregiver managing the night time needs of toddler boys and a sleepwalking sister.
 Now, my nights have transformed to confrontations with imaginary demons, intruders, and this night, a rifle-bearing burglar.

-Four steps to sleeping better
+Steps to sleeping better

 I'm turning off the tv tonight!